-- All activities must comply with the minimum number of on-site loading spaces in TRAN - Table 3; and - 2.
-Where an on-site loading space is required by TRAN Table 3, the vehicle manoeuvring area and on-site loading spaces must be provided on site, to a 99 percentile truck standard, in order to ensure that all vehicles have the ability to access the adjoining road in a forward direction after no more than a three point turning manoeuvre on the site.
+- All activities must comply with the minimum number of on-site loading spaces in TRAN - Table 3; and - Where an on-site loading space is required by TRAN - Table 3, the vehicle manoeuvring area and on-site loading spaces must be provided on site, to a 99 percentile truck standard, in order to ensure that all vehicles have the ability to access the adjoining road in a forward direction after no more than a three point turning manoeuvre on the site.

-TRAN-S7.
+TRAN-R17.
 Construction and formation standards

+Every site must be provided with a vehicle access point to a formed road that is constructed to a permanent standard and complies with the
-- Every site must be provided with a vehicle access point to a formed road that is constructed to a permanent standard and complies with the standards set out in the Regional Infrastructure Technical Specifications (Waikato); and - 2.
-In all zones, all activities must comply with the requirements in Figure TRAN 7; and - In the commercial, residential and tourism zones only, vehicle parking spaces, on-site loading spaces, service lanes, private ways, manoeuvring areas and site queueing spaces must be sealed; and - 4.
-In zones other than the commercial, residential, General rural zone and tourism zones, vehicle parking spaces, on-site loading spaces, service lanes, private ways, manoeuvring areas and site queueing spaces must be designed, formed and constructed to ensure that the surface provides a dust free environment and ensures the safe and efficient disposal of surface stormwater in a way

-- that does not result in ponding, scouring or granular material or stormwater run-off entering the transport corridor or water bodies; and - 5.
-In the General rural zone, vehicle parking spaces, onsite loading spaces, service lanes, private ways, manoeuvring areas and site queueing spaces must be designed, formed and constructed to ensure that the surface does not create a dust nuisance for other sites and disposes of surface stormwater in a way that does not result in ponding, scouring or granular material or stormwater run-off entering the transport corridor or water bodies; and - In all zones, vehicle parking spaces, on-site loading spaces, manoeuvring areas and site queueing spaces must not encroach on any required outdoor living space; and - 7.
-For front and corner sites in the residential and settlement zones only, vehicle parking spaces and manoeuvring areas for residential activities may encroach into the road boundary setback, provided that a 1m wide setback is retained at the road boundary, excluding the vehicle access point(s); and - 8.
-For rear sites in the residential and settlement zones only, vehicle parking spaces and manoeuvring areas for residential activities may encroach into any setback; and - 9.
-In zones other than the residential and settlement zones AND for non-residential activities (excluding home businesses) in the residential and settlement zones, vehicle parking spaces, on-site loading spaces, manoeuvring areas and site queueing spaces must not encroach on any front boundary setback except at the vehicle access point(s); and - 10.
-In the commercial and tourism zones only, sites with five or more vehicle parking spaces must be marked so that it is clear to users where the edge of each space is; and - 11.
-In all zones except the General rural zone, commercial vehicle, machinery or container washdown areas must be sealed, bunded and connected to the wastewater treatment -network where connection is available.
-In the General rural zone, washdown areas must not result in run-off entering the transport corridor or water bodies.
+- standards set out in the Regional Infrastructure Technical Specifications (Waikato); and - In all zones, all activities must comply with the requirements in Figure - TRAN 7; and - In the commercial, residential and tourism zones only, vehicle parking spaces, on-site loading spaces, service lanes, private ways, manoeuvring areas and site queueing spaces must be sealed; and - 4.
+In zones other than the commercial, residential and tourism zones, vehicle parking spaces, on-site loading spaces, service lanes, private ways, manoeuvring areas and site queueing spaces must be designed, formed and constructed to ensure that the surface provides a dust free environment and ensures the safe and efficient disposal of surface stormwater in a way that does not result in ponding, scouring or granular material or stormwater run-off entering the transport corridor or water bodies; and - In all zones, vehicle parking spaces, on-site loading spaces, manoeuvring areas and site queueing spaces must not encroach on any required outdoor living space; and - 6.
+For front and corner sites in the residential and settlement zones only, vehicle parking spaces and manoeuvring areas for residential activities may encroach into the road boundary setback, provided that a 1m wide setback is retained at the road boundary, excluding the vehicle access point(s); and - For rear sites in the residential and settlement zones only, vehicle parking spaces and manoeuvring areas for residential activities may encroach into any setback; and - 8.
+In zones other than the residential and settlement zones AND for non-residential activities (excluding home businesses) in the residential and settlement zones, vehicle parking spaces, on-site loading spaces, manoeuvring areas and site queueing spaces must not encroach on any front boundary setback except at the vehicle access point(s); and - In the commercial and tourism zones only, sites with five or more vehicle parking spaces must be marked so that it is clear to users where the ıe edge of each space is: and